energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

 (0.32, 0.13, 0.15, 0.09, 0.10, 0.08, 0.13).
 These weights were taken proportional to the populations of the
 geographical regions encompassing these cities, given in :cite:`TK_geog_regions`.

 The yearly profile of :math:`c_{p,t}` for onshore wind was computed in the same way, retrieving from :cite:`Renewables_ninja` power production profiles of wind turbines [11]_ instead of PV.

 The same 7 time series as for onshore wind were used for offshore wind, but the weighted average to obtain the yearly profile of :math:`c_{p,t}` was computed by using the weights (0.2,0.2,0,0.3,0,0,0.3).
 These weights are proportional to the length of coastline near each city, according to numbers from :cite:`TK_coast`.

+Regarding CSP, the (non-normalized) time series for :math:`c_{p,t}` is computed with the oemof thermal :cite:`oemf_thermal` and pvlib :cite:`pvlib` packages (to extract pvgis data :cite:`pvgis`).
+These time series give the thermal GWh of energy produced by thermal GW of *Collector* installed.
+These time series are computed for the 6 locations of respective (lat,lon):
+(37.72, 27.9), (37.38, 30.75), (37.73, 33.69), (38.45, 36.95), (38.12, 39.62) and (38.25, 43.08).
+These locations were identified
+as the ones having the highest CSP potential, based on the open-source database from :cite:`dupont_2020`.
+The weighted mean of these six time series is then computed, using the weights (0.05, 0.11, 0.3 , 0.13, 0.33, 0.09) which reflect the respective potentials of these different locations, according to :cite:`dupont_2020`.
+The obtained mean time series is the yearly :math:`c_{p,t}` time series for CSP in Turkey in 2035.

 Finally, for hydro dam and hydro river, daily incoming water flow to hydro-electric facilities in Turkey was taken from the Turkish TSO website for the 365 days of the year.
 These data were normalized to give a yearly profile :math:`c_{p,t}`, taking the same value for each hour of a same